Qi-Z/Front-end-Developer-Interview-Questions/questions/general-questions.md

 ```
   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).
+  * Prune CSS (Remove unused CSS)
+  * minify JS
+  * Optimize images (never scale down.
+If we have 700 x 700 png, don't scale down, make a 100 x 100 png instead)
+  * Reduce HTTP requests
 * If you jumped on a project and they used tabs and you used spaces, what would you do?

+Follow the rules.

 * Describe how you would create a simple slideshow page.

+Load all images in DOM if not many

+set CSS hidden

+Set prev and next buttons

+Add JS

 * If you could master one technology this year, what would it be?

+ReactJS

 * Explain the importance of standards and standards bodies.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
 * Explain what ARIA and screenreaders are, and how to make a website accessible.